-Notice: This computer software was prepared by [insert the Contractor's name and the individual author], hereinafter the Contractor, under Contract [insert the Contract Number] with the Department of Energy (DOE).
+Notice: This computer software was prepared by Alliance for Sustainable Energy LLC and [insert the individual author], hereinafter the Contractor, under Contract No. DE-AC36-08GO28308 with the Department of Energy (DOE).
 All rights in the computer software are reserved by DOE on behalf of the United States Government and the Contractor as provided in the Contract.
 You are authorized to use this computer software for Governmental purposes but it is not to be released or distributed to the public.
 NEITHER THE GOVERNMENT NOR THE CONTRACTOR MAKES ANY WARRANTY, EXPRESS OR IMPLIED, OR ASSUMES ANY LIABILITY FOR THE USE OF THIS SOFTWARE.
 This notice including this sentence must appear on any copies of this computer software.